a0still/adktoposit/knowledge_base/markdown/shrink_docs/04_faqs/common_questions.md

 ### What impacts Book but not SKU?

 **Answer:**
-Certain financial transactions affect your Book inventory (financial records) but don't change physical SKU inventory until a specific action is taken.
+Certain financial transactions affect your Book inventory (financial records) but don't change SKU inventory (system on-hands) until a specific action is taken.

 **Things that impact ONLY Book:**
 - Home Office journal entries